 Underway again, the full moon is our guiding light to the Urals.
 About halfway to camp we stop for a breather.
 Borodin opens his jumbo saddle bag and presents Roman and I with cork-covered cups, embossed with a polar bear, the seal of Perm.
 He fills them with hot tea, then delivers a wonderfully warm speech, a toast, welcoming us to his homeland.

 We arrive at a domed hunting camp in Rassolny, the architecture which resembles the works of Dr. Seuss.
 It only adds to the “pinch me, is this real” sensation.
 An hour later Vlad Klekner and Sergey Valeev walk in, just in time for a dinner of traditional borscht soup, fried squid, rice and liver.
 These guys are off-road adventurers and recently traveled 26-days-straight by 4×4 on an Arctic expedition to the northern most point in Russia.
 Sergey opens a jar of his homemade pickled cabbage and makes a toast over Armenian liquor with a wedge of lemon.
 We hit the bunks early, completely psyched for our first day in the mountains.

-SOVIET GHOST TOWN
+SNOWMOBILE IN SOVIET GHOST TOWN

 Day 3: In the morning I find Borodin outside draining gas cans into the sleds and contacting home via his satellite phone, our only source of communication.
 Wired electricity doesn’t exist, a generator powers everything at the lodge.
 Cell phones?
 You must be kidding.